Creating Simple Hover Fade jQuery Plugin

 In our case we want to set initial opacity of the element to 30%, so we just use .fadeTo() method to fade the element.
 Next I’ve created two functions OnEnter() and OnLeave(), which I’ve called these functions within mouseenter() and mouseleave() jQuery method.

 Writing jQuery Plugin

-As you can see code inside our plugin file is very simple and already clear to the point.
-On load all the elements opacity is reduced to 30%, and when user hovers the mouse on the element, opacity is increased to 100% and on mouse leave opacity is reduced back to 30%.
+You see, the whole code inside the plugin is very simple, and self explanatory.
+On page load, opacity of the elements is reduced to 30%, when user hovers the mouse on the element opacity is increased to 100%, and again on mouse leave opacity is reduced back to 30%.

 Applying the Plugin

-Only thing now left to do is to apply our plugin to the elements. jQuery code below will do exactly that
+You can now apply the plugin to the elements. jQuery code below will do exactly that:

 The complete HTML file, with jQuery library and our plugin loaded.
-As you may have noticed the plugin is applied to all the div element with class “fader”, which contains images inside them.
-You can apply this plugin to other elements as well.
+Noticed the plugin is applied to all the div element which has class “fader”, it contains images inside them, just hover over the element to see it in action.
+Similarly you can apply this plugin to other elements as well.

 Saran Chamling.
 (He loves the web technology, and enjoys designing, exploring and writing about it @saaraan.com).